kyegomez/swarms/docs/swarms/structs/flow.md

-# `Flow` Documentation
+# `Agent` Documentation

 ## Overview

-The `Flow` class is a Python module designed to facilitate interactions with a language model, particularly one that operates as an autonomous agent.
+The `Agent` class is a Python module designed to facilitate interactions with a language model, particularly one that operates as an autonomous agent.
 This class is part of a larger framework aimed at creating conversational agents using advanced language models like GPT-3.
-It enables you to establish a conversational loop with the model, generate responses, collect feedback, and control the flow of the conversation.
+It enables you to establish a conversational loop with the model, generate responses, collect feedback, and control the agent of the conversation.

-In this documentation, you will learn how to use the `Flow` class effectively, its purpose, and how it can be integrated into your projects.
+In this documentation, you will learn how to use the `Agent` class effectively, its purpose, and how it can be integrated into your projects.

 ## Purpose

-The `Flow` class serves several key purposes:
+The `Agent` class serves several key purposes:

 1. **Conversational Loop**: It establishes a conversational loop with a language model.
 This means it allows you to interact with the model in a back-and-forth manner, taking turns in the conversation.